 When I was in the process of making this dairy & egg free “almost Ranch”, I found myself blending soaked raw cashews into a paste as a thickener for the coconut milk based dressing.
 That’s when I realized, “it looks like hummus!”.
 Unfortunately, it really did not taste like hummus.
 But by now I was all geared up for a Paleo hummus experiment, former negativity be damned!

 How to make your own Paleo Hummus

-To make the actual hummus, use a blender or mini food processor to blend together your cashews, tahini and garlic.
+To make the actual hummus, use a food processor or mini food processor to blend together your raw soaked cashews, tahini and garlic.
 This will be a very thick paste, a little thicker than the image above.
 Next add the lemon juice, olive oil & seasoning.
 Give that another quick whiz together.
 Now you’re going to want to add the coconut milk until it reaches the consistency you like.
-I personally like my Paleo hummus using the full 1/4 cup of coconut milk, but when making this the first time you may want to add it a tablespoon at a time.
+I personally like my Paleo hummus using about 1/4 cup of coconut milk, but others like it thinner, so when making this for the first time you may want to add the coconut milk a little at a time.
 Now just give everything a final blend together and – lookit! – you have Paleo hummus!
 This is so close to the texture of real hummus that I positively “squee’d” with joy!
-It’s creamy and dippable just like the bean-based original and has all the right flavors: tahini, lemon & fresh garlic.
+It’s creamy and dippable just like the bean-based original and has all the right flavors: nuttiness from the tahini, tang from the lemon juice & a little extra oomph from the fresh garlic.
 Play around with the measurements of those things to really customize this Paleo hummus to your taste!
 I like to drizzle mine with a little extra olive oil and sprinkle on some smoked paprika before serving.